• Skip to primary navigation

 Comfort Inn Winnipeg South Reviews | Reservations and availability

 If you’re after a stay that feels like home, we’ve got an entire guide dedicated to Winnipeg Airbnbs.
-There are also a bunch of listings on VRBO to find the perfect Winnipeg vacation rental.
+There are also a bunch of listings on VRBO for finding the perfect Winnipeg vacation rental.
 You’ll find a lot of good options in convenient locations, including downtown and in neighbourhoods adjacent to downtown.

 Camping